Cable Standing Hip Extension

 How many reps are common?

-Moderate to higher reps per leg are frequently used.
+Moderate to higher reps per leg are common for this kind of glute accessory.

 Can I use this in rehab-style training?